 Authentic or vintage items must clearly state authenticity within the listing

-Items marketed inappropriately with an intolerant regard toward religion, sexual orientation, race, or ethnic background
+Items promoting or marketing intolerance toward religion, sexual orientation, race, or ethnic background

-Reproductions of slavery items, such as tags, shackles, documents, bills of sale, etc.
+Slavery items, including reproductions, such as tags, shackles, documents, bills of sale, etc.

 Here are some related links that might interest you.